18F/technology-budgeting/handbook.md

 #### Key Questions

-- Have the relevant contracting officers read this playbook?
+- Have the relevant contracting officers read this handbook?
 - Do the contracting officers understand that they're not being asked to do all of the work that goes into a \$50M contract?
 Do they understand that \$2M contracts are far easier to award and that, under agile, they'll be much easier to manage?

 ### Expand your vendor pool